smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 Disabling these automatic creation options does not prevent manual creation of virtual devices.
 It also does not cause the system to automatically delete any existing virtual device descriptions.

 :::tip
-Changing these system values affects other IBM i products and programs requiring automatic configuration.
+Changing these system values can affect other IBM i products and programs that may sometimes require automatic configuration.
 This includes TELNET, 5250 display station pass-through, and any other programs using the virtual terminal APIs.
 :::

 ### Manually Creating Virtual Controllers and Devices

-Virtual controllers and devices (terminals) can be created manually to control the number of sign-on attempts possible by not allowing automatic configuration of virtual terminals (which allows additional sign-on attempts to occur).
+Virtual controllers and devices (display) can be created manually to control the number of sign-on attempts possible by not allowing automatic configuration of virtual terminals (which allows additional sign-on attempts to occur).

-:::tip Hint
+:::tip
 An easy way to create virtual controller and device descriptions is to let the system do it.
 Enable automatic device configuration by setting or leaving set the system values QAUTOCFG to a value of 1 and QAUTOVRT to any value greater than 0.
 Then use a function such as an Operator Replay job or an IBM i Access Client Solutions display emulator to cause the system to create at least one virtual controller and device.
 (In this case, the first device created would be named QPADEV0001.)
 After the controller and device are created, disable automatic creation as described above, and then proceed to the next steps below that describe how to manage virtual device authority.
 Note that the system may already have been configured and used for automatic virtual device creation, in which case there will already be a controller and one or more virtual devices created in the system.
 In this case, it is possible to delete one or more of the virtual devices (after setting them to a varied off state), to limit the number of concurrent virtual device sessions that the system will support.
 It is also possible to manage the IBM i object authority of the device description objects to allow only authorized user profiles to acquire any given virtual device.
 :::

 To manually create virtual devices for Operator Replay do the following:

-1. Use the Create Controller Description (Virtual Work Station) (CRTCTLVWS) command to create a controller description for a virtual terminal.
+1. Use the Create Controller Description (Virtual Work Station) "CRTCTLVWS" command to create a controller description for a virtual terminal.
 ```
 CRTCTLVWS CTLD(QPACTL01) ONLINE(*YES)
 TEXT('Virtual Controller for virtual terminals')